jenny-alexander/weekend-sql-to-do-list/README.md

 - ability to assign a person to the task
 - ability to edit a task and the person assigned to it.

+## Try it yourself

+To use the fully functional to-do list, please visit: <https://boiling-chamber-83500.herokuapp.com/>.

 ## Application demo

 ![To-do list application](server/public/images/to_do_list_in_action.gif)